Consensys/0x_audit_report_2018-07-23/0x_Audit-working.md

 ## 1 Summary

-ConsenSys Diligence conducted a security audit on ...
+From July 23, 2018 to September 10, 2018 ConsenSys Diligence conducted a security audit of the 0x Project's [second major iteration](https://github.com/ConsenSys/0x_audit_2018-07-23) of their contract system.
+The findings and recommendations are presented here in this report.

 <!-- Provide a headline description of what you have audited and what the goal or purpose of the audited project is.
 Also add any other important context for the audit -->